ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 No implicit conversion of non-string keys in returned dictionaries
 ------------------------------------------------------------------

-Previously, ``ansible-core`` relied on the JSON dumping to implicitly convert ``non-string dictionary keys`` to strings when modules returned data.
+In previous versions, ``ansible-core`` relied on JSON dumping to implicitly convert ``non-string dictionary keys`` to strings when modules returned data.

 Starting with this release, modules must explicitly convert any non-string keys to strings before passing dictionaries to the ``AnsibleModule.exit_json()`` method of ``ansible-core``.